-Las Vegas Short Sales
+Las Vegas Short Sale Guide

 If your property is worth less than what you owe on the home loan, a short sale may be your best alternative to foreclosure.

 A short sale is a real estate transaction where a homeowner is facing a hardship and gets permission from a bank to sell their property for less than they owe on the mortgage.

 While it is generally beneficial for a bank to grant an approval on a short sale in order to avoid an expensive and time consuming foreclosure, the seller generally must prove a hardship.

 - Job Transfer